Drogers1999/Yacht-Website/README.md

 Yatch Website

 A simple, elegant website for a yachting tours service.
-This project showcases a visually appealing layout and functionality using HTML, CSS, and JavaScript.
+This project showcases a visually appealing layout and functionality using React.js.
 It includes multiple pages designed to provide a smooth user experience while highlighting key features such as a gallery, contact form with validation, and captcha for security.

 Features
 Home Page: